Serge-N/world-cities-api/README.md

 ### Let get started:

 1. clone repository.
-1. create a a function app.
+1. create a dotnet function app in azure.
 1. pulbish to function to the above.
    1. When publishing make sure the option run from a package is false or 0.
 This makes wwwroot folder in Kudu readonly as the [docs](https://docs.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package) state.
    1. Create a folder, "Data" , using Kudu in the wwwwroot folder of the function.